Israel Lacrosse Association

-Israel Lacrosse Association

-The Israel Lacrosse Association (ILA) is the official governing body of lacrosse in Israel, and is a member of World Lacrosse and the European Lacrosse Federation.
-It was founded to develop and promote lacrosse within Israel and strives to offer lacrosse to Israelis of all ages.
+The Israel Lacrosse Association (ILA; איגוד הלקרוס הישראלי), or Israel Lacrosse, is the official governing body of lacrosse in Israel, and is a member of World Lacrosse and the European Lacrosse Federation.

+History

+The Israel Lacrosse Association was founded to develop and promote lacrosse within Israel and strives to offer lacrosse to Israelis of all ages.

 Israel Lacrosse was founded in 2010 by Scott Neiss who previously served as an executive for the National Lacrosse League, along with William Beroza and Howard Borkan.
-It was officially recognized by World Lacrosse in April 2011.
-Israel Lacrosse COO David Lasday directs grassroots youth lacrosse expansion utilizing the status and influence of National Team players to develop the sport throughout Israel.
+It was officially granted associate membership by the Federation of International Lacrosse (FIL; later renamed as World Lacrosse) in April 2011.
+ILA became part of the European Lacrosse Federation in 2012.

+The program started with players and staff born in North America but with links to Israel.
+But there has been efforts from the federation to develop players born in Israel for both the men's and women's national team programs.

+Israel was given the hosting rights for the 2018 World Lacrosse Championship, after the original hosts Manchester, England withdrew.

 Israel Premier Lacrosse League

 The Israel Premier Lacrosse League (IPLL) is the premier lacrosse league in Israel, which debuted in 2015.
 The league competes during summer months only, in an attempt to attract players from abroad to participate.

-Fields

-There are six stadiums used by the IPLL which are: